feinmann/most-frequent-commands/README.md

 ### Interpreting Debug Output

-1. **History File Location**: Shows the exact path of the fish history file being read.
-Verify this matches your system's configuration.

-2. **Total Commands Processed**: The total number of commands found in your history file.
-If this number seems low, it might indicate:
+1. **Total Commands Processed**: The total number of commands found in your history.
+This includes all commands, even adjacent duplicates.
-   - The history file is not being read correctly
-   - The history file is empty or truncated
-   - The file format is not being parsed correctly

-3. **Unique Commands Found**: The number of distinct commands after normalization.
+2. **Unique Commands Found**: The number of distinct commands after normalization.
 If this is much lower than total commands, it means many commands are duplicates.

-4. **Top 20 Commands**: Shows the most frequently used commands with their counts.
+3. **Top 20 Commands**: Shows the most frequently used commands with their counts.
 This can help identify:
    - If command normalization is working correctly
    - If certain commands are being counted multiple times
    - If expected commands are missing or have unexpected counts